 8. Mobile Accessibility of the site

-Because most web traffic comes from mobile, search engines consider Mobile Friendliness of a site as a factor when showing search results to a mobile visitor.
-For best possible results, make sure that your website is responsive in design and can adapt to any screen size.
+Because most web traffic comes from mobile, search engines consider the Mobile Friendliness of a site to show search results to a mobile visitor.
+For the best possible results, make sure that your website is responsive in design and can adapt to any screen size.
 Also, make sure that clickable areas are big enough for fingers to tap on them and the content on-site does not overflow horizontally beyond the screen size.
-If possible, having AMP enabled on your website will also be a good help in Ranking and page speed.
+If possible, having AMP enabled on your website will also help Ranking and page speed.

 9. User Response to the site